Anti-China terrorism in Pakistan: Cause

 Attacks by Pakistani militants targeting Chinese nationals have occurred since 2004.
 They increased beginning in 2018 as China's global influence increases, and Chinese nationals are victims of terror attacks more commonly in Pakistan than in any other country.
 The region of Balochistan is a major focus of the China–Pakistan Economic Corridor.
 Under this agreement, China has invested heavily in the region's economy and has established businesses in the area.
 The influx of Chinese nationals to facilitate this program has caused conflict with nationalist and separatist groups such as the BLA.
 The BLA has described China as an "oppressor" Ethnoseparatists are in conflict with the Pakistani government, and Chinese government cooperation is seen as a threat to this cause.
 Many Chinese workers are targeted because the militant groups are skeptical of their influence and feel the project is exploitive and that locals do not benefit.
-There are also concerns from Islamist militant groups about China's treatment of their Uighur Muslim population.
+There are also concerns from Islamist militant groups about China's treatment of their Uighur Muslim population, although the Chinese government has rejected such claims.